I participated in three forums this week: Green Cambridge, A Better Cambridge, and Black Lives Matter in Cambridge.

 Acute displacement is not happening because home sellers or the real estate market is inherently malicious or evil, but it is nevertheless an important problem because 1.
 It creates the immediate crises of upheavel, economic instability for lower socioeconomic status families, homelessness, etc., and 2.
 It can rapidly lead to the loss of something we should all value (and that I value as a person and candidate): inclusive, socioeconomically diverse neighborhoods and communities, by design.

 We cannot let the market completely decide, nor have we.
 We also cannot ignore market forces, just as we cannot ignore the worthy goal of keeping people here, and even inviting new people in, from across the socioeconomic spectrum.

 And a lot of the answer, I believe, lies in what we think of as housing, and the expectations and requirements we impart on the built and to-be-built stock.

 A great deal of the answer lies in density.
-Smart, and I mean smart, density.
+Smart density.